-Tanya’s interests have always been diverse.
-Admitted to Harvard University to study biomedical engineering at the age of sixteen, Tanya instead pursued a career in music, completing her Bachelor’s and Master’s degrees at the Royal Academy of Music in London, originally studying both piano and viola.
+Gabrielian’s interests have always been diverse.
+Admitted to Harvard University to study biomedical engineering at the age of sixteen, Gabrielian instead pursued a career in music, completing her Bachelor’s and Master’s degrees at the Royal Academy of Music in London, originally studying both piano and viola.
 She received the prize for the best final recital for all six years of study and received a DipRAM, the highest performance award given by the Royal Academy of Music.
-Tanya then finished her studies at The Juilliard School as the only candidate accepted for the prestigious Artist Diploma, an extraordinarily selective post-graduate residency program, and will receive her doctorate from the Graduate Center of the City University of New York in 2018.
+Gabrielian was the only candidate accepted for the prestigious Artist Diploma, an extraordinarily selective post-graduate residency program, at The Juilliard School, and she received her doctorate from the Graduate Center of the City University of New York.
 She is currently the Martin Endowed Professor of Piano at Indiana University South Bend and a Shigeru Kawai Recording Artist.

 Please visit www.tanyagabrielian.com for more information.